l3mpire/lemverse/README.md

 Once you have done it, the subsequent deployments will be done using the command `./deploy`.

-## Build docker machine
+## Build docker images

-### production
+### Production

+To build the latest version of lemverse, simply run the following command:
-docker buid . -t l3mpire/lemverse:latest
+`docker build . -t l3mpire/lemverse:latest`

-### dev
+### Development

-docker buid -f Dockerfile.dev . -t l3mpire/lemverse:latest
+`docker build -f Dockerfile.dev . -t l3mpire/lemverse:latest`
 ## Slack Notification upon deployment

 To have a slack notification, you need to install the [slack cli](https://github.com/rockymadden/slack-cli) on the workstation from which you will deploy.